smyrgl/RESTEasy/README.md

     pod "RESTEasy"

+Don't need or want persistence?
+You can install just the core files that rely on the in memory store only and don't have depdencies on FMDB or sqlite by using the 'core' subspec like so:

+    pod "RESTEasy/core"

 ## Acknowledgements

 This library would not have been possible without a couple of fantastic subprojects that it makes use of.